callezenwaka/callezenwaka.github.io/README.md

 I research on Compliance, privacy and ethics for AI with Openmined.org.

-My <a href="https://codepen.io/callezenwaka">Codepen</a> page has awesome demos.
-So are other demos on <a href="https://github.com/callezenwaka">github</a>.
+My [Codepen](https://codepen.io/callezenwaka) page has awesome demos.
+So are other demos on [GitHub](https://github.com/callezenwaka).

 I founded and carry out IT consultancy through <a href="https://www.barewave.com">Barewave.com</a>

 My personal projects are listed below:

-[Algoboard](https://www.algoboard.com) - An EdTech platform that supported schools during the COVID-19 lockdown.
+- [Algoboard](https://www.algoboard.com) - An EdTech platform that supported schools during the COVID-19 lockdown.
 I am currently pivoting the platform.

-<a href="https://www.algoboard.com">Algoboard</a> - An EdTech platform that supported schools during the COVID-19 lockdown.
-I am currently pivoting the platform.

-<a href="https://www.algoforms.com">Algoforms</a> - An low code platform for organization that collect data in remote regions.
+- [Algoforms](https://www.algoforms.com) - An low code platform for organization that collect data in remote regions.
 It is an offline first application with background sync embedded.

 Want to learn more about me?
-Check out my website <a href="https://www.callisezenwaka.com">callisezenwaka.com</a>.
+Check out my website [callisezenwaka](https://www.callisezenwaka.com).